A Holistic Approach to Sleep Apnea: How Functional Medicine and Acupuncture Can Help You Breathe Easier

 Central Sleep Apnea (CSA)

-Central sleep apnea is less common and involves a failure of the brain to send consistent signals to the muscles that control breathing (11).
-In this form, airflow pauses because respiratory drive is temporarily reduced or absent, rather than due to physical airway obstruction.
+Central sleep apnea is less common and arises from impaired signaling between the brain and the muscles responsible for breathing.
+In this form, airflow pauses occur because respiratory drive is temporarily reduced or absent, rather than due to physical airway collapse (8).

-Some individuals experience mixed sleep apnea, which includes features of both obstructive and central mechanisms (12).
+Some individuals experience mixed or complex sleep apnea, which includes features of both obstructive and central mechanisms.
+In these cases, airway collapse and impaired respiratory signaling may coexist or emerge at different points during sleep (9).

-Regardless of type, untreated sleep apnea disrupts normal sleep cycles, activates stress pathways, and places ongoing strain on cardiovascular, metabolic, and neurological systems (13).
-Identifying the form and severity of sleep apnea is essential, as it guides both conventional treatment decisions and supportive integrative strategies.
+Regardless of type, untreated sleep apnea disrupts normal sleep cycles, activates stress physiology, and places ongoing strain on cardiovascular, metabolic, and neurological systems over time (10).

 Why Sleep Apnea Affects More Than Sleep